nesterovsky-bros/cos-registry/README.md

 # Registry application

 Registry is a web application with primitive UI to support virtual file system.
-Supports HTTP GET, PUT, and DELETE, used by maven, to browse and maniputate the data.
+Supports HTTP GET, PUT, and DELETE, used by maven, to browse and manipulate the data.
 Implements Nuget and NPM REST API.
 Access to the application is authorized.